-- A great Soft Structured Carrier (SSC).
 Honestly, I didn’t rely heavily on this until I had my second baby, but now I have them stashed in all the possible spots I *may* need one, and may lose it just a little if someone removes it from the car, etc. While this is a personal preference, I am LOVING the new Boba X. It works for babies 7-45 pounds without an infant insert, has an adjustable seat and panel body to get the perfect fit and keeps all three of my girls that I wear (aged 10 months, 2 and 4) comfortable.
 Plus they come in an assortment of gorgeous designs.

 You really don’t need this until Baby can sit up on their own between 5-6 months, and I find that I use it the most when they’re between age 1-3.
 It allows us to hike carrying extra gear, keeps their weight on my hips rather than my shoulders, and provides sun protection.
-You can see a huge review of framed carriers here, but I tend to reach for our Deuter Kid Comfort II or Deuter Kid Comfort III.
+You can find all our framed carrier reviews here BUT right now I reach for our *new* Deuter Kid Comfort Active SL, made specifically for women (but works for men too, of course!)

-- A Balance bike + Helmet.
 Yes, I know most of this gear is for babies way before they can even think about walking, but I always say this is the best toddler investment you can make for active, outdoor kids.
 I LOVE the WOOM1 bike (or Woom1 Plus for slightly bigger kids).
 See our review here.
-For helmets, we recommend the Woom Helmet (available in smaller sizes soon) or the Giro Scamp.
+For helmets, we recommend the Woom Helmet or the Giro Scamp.

-- Thule Chariot Cross.
 Oh how I love this stroller.
-It is my #1 stroller and what I use for biking, walking, hiking and sanity. 🙂 See our full review here.
+It is my #1 stroller and what I use for biking, walking, hiking, skiing and sanity. 🙂 See our full review here (updated in 2019).

 Ok, parents!
 What’d I miss?!?